General Data Protection Regulation (GDPR) Anonymization/Deletion

 Data removal can be configured based on a standard organizational unit (OU), Legal Entity.
 The Legal Entity OU can only be used for data removal.

 Although Learning and other product suites are not explicitly mentioned in this documentation, all suites are impacted by data anonymization.
 For example, Learning records will remain available when a user is anonymized, but the records are not identifiable.

 Except for applicant anonymization, this functionality is controlled by a backend setting that is disabled by default.

 To enable this feature please first speak with your Account Manager or Client Executive as we offer different enablement paths depending on the complexity of your requirements.
-Once requirements are defined, submit a work order to Global Product Support (GPS) to enable the data retention rules for Legal Entity and Location OUs.
+Once requirements are defined, submit a work order to Global Customer Support to enable the data retention rules for Legal Entity and Location OUs.

 Map Data Retention to Legal Entity/Location OU